Move Forward After Loss Without Moving On

 Love perseveres… it doesn’t end… so grief doesn’t either.

-The good news is, there is a way to heal and let go of pain, without letting go of your loved one.
+The good news is, there is a way to heal and let go of pain, without letting go of your person.

 Who am I to say you can move forward without moving on?